grame-cncm/embaudio/web/docs/lectures/lecture2.md

 Audio samples can be coded in many different ways depending on the context.
 Some low-level systems use fixed-point numbers (i.e., integers) for efficiency.
 In that case, the range of the signal will be determined by the data type.
 For example, if audio samples are coded on 16 bits unsigned integers, the range of the signal will be 0 to \(2^{16} - 1\) (or 65535).
 At the hardware level (e.g., ADC/DAC), audio samples are almost exclusively coded on integers.

 On the other hand, fixed points are relatively hard to deal with at the software level when it comes to implementing DSP algorithms.
 In that case, it is much more convenient to use decimal numbers (i.e., floating points). **The established standard in audio is that audio signals coded on decimal numbers always have the following range: {-1;1}.** While this range can be exceeded within an algorithm without any consequences, the inputs and outputs of a DSP block must always be constrained between -1 and 1.
-Most systems will clip audio signal to this range to prevent warping and will hence result in clipping if exceeded.
+Most systems will clip audio signals to this range to prevent warping and will hence result in clipping if exceeded.

 ## First Synthesized Sound on a Digital Computer